wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.toRecalled\(\) ⇒ `Promise <Message | null>`

-* Gets the text content of the recalled message
+By using `message.toRecalled`, you will get the text content of the recalled message.
+Here is an example:

 ### Example